Thursday, September 21, 2023

 A first-of-its-kind resort in the heart of the Arctic brings sustainable luxury together with personal healing.

 Octola is located in an expanse of 400 hectares of pine forest — a completely remote location immersed in nature.
-It now boasts “the first private spa in the Arctic,” which opened last year.
+It now boasts “the first private spa in the Arctic,” which opened in 2021.

 “I’m a firm believer in the physical and spiritual healing power of nature,” Honkanen said in a recent press release.
 “Octola has been designed to provide the inspiration and relaxation that this unique wilderness location can provide.”